 - Military Bases

-The Arizona College nursing degree program is a baccalaureate level program that is designed to provide students with an extensive understanding of the skills needed to become a registered nurse.
-A Bachelor’s degree in Nursing is one of four education levels that are recognized by the Arizona State Board of Nursing and the Nevada State Board of Nursing.
+Knowing how to become a registered nurse begins with understanding the educational requirements in your state.
+A bachelor’s degree in Nursing is one of four education levels recognized by the Arizona State Board of Nursing and the Nevada State Board of Nursing.

 The levels of education for registered nurses include:

-- Associates Degree in Nursing – An Associate’s Degree in Nursing (ADN) is generally a 2-3 year, career-focused program.
+- Associates Degree in Nursing (ADN) – This is generally a 2-3 year, career-focused program.
 The course is centered solely on nursing coursework.

-- Bachelors in Nursing – A Bachelor of Science in Nursing (BSN) is usually a 3-4 year program that results in the student receiving a bachelor’s degree.
+- Bachelors in Nursing (BSN) – This is usually a 3-4 year program that results in the student receiving a bachelor’s degree.

-- The degree program is focused on nursing science and healthcare coursework, however it also includes general studies.
+- The degree program is focused on nursing science and healthcare coursework and it also includes general studies.

 - Those who hold a BSN will be qualified for positions that require an associate’s degree as well as positions that require a bachelor’s level education.
 This gives BSN holders a competitive edge over other job applicants.

-- Master’s Degree in Nursing – A master’s degree is one of the highest levels of education that a nursing student can achieve.
+- Master’s Degree in Nursing – A master’s degree is one of the highest levels of education that a nurse can achieve.

-- Those that hold a master’s degree in nursing will be eligible for advanced jobs such as nurse practitioners and nurse midwives.
+- Those that hold a master’s degree in nursing will be eligible for advanced practice jobs, such as nurse practitioners and nurse midwives.

 - Students must attain a BSN before they can enroll in a master’s level nursing program.

-- The NCLEX-RN Exam – In addition to completing a nursing program approved by the Arizona State Board of Nursing, individuals must also take and pass the NCLEX-RN exam before they can apply for a license.
-Licensure is needed in the state of Arizona in order to work as a registered nurse.
+In addition to completing a nursing program from an accredited school, individuals must also take and pass the NCLEX-RN examination before they can apply for a nursing license.
+Licensure is required in order to work as a registered nurse.
+This RN license will need to be periodically renewed, according to your specific state’s Board of Nursing guidelines.

-Ready to take the first step towards becoming a registered nurse?
+Are you ready to take the first step towards becoming a registered nurse?
 Use the Request Information form to contact the dedicated RN admissions team at Arizona College.
-This program is offered at our Mesa and Las Vegas Campuses only.
+The nursing program is offered at our Mesa and Las Vegas campuses.